 - Create evaluation tool to consistently rank applicants.

 - Plan an inclusive recruitment that addresses affirmative action goals and ensures a diverse, qualified applicant pool.

 Preparing the online Job Posting

-Work with your CSS Business Partner or Recruiter to create the job posting in Talent Acquisition Manager (TAM)
+Work with your Berkeley Regional Services (BRS) HR Partner or Recruiter to create the job posting in Talent Acquisition Manager (TAM)

 Applicant Deselection Form

 The Applicant Deselection Form (ADF) (Excel) may be used as a tool for departments to track their de-selection reasons throughout the recruitment.
-While optional, it may be helpful in helping CSS Recruiters with capturing recruitment data from their hiring managers and interview teams.
+While optional, it may help the Talent Aqcuisition team with capturing recruitment data from their hiring managers and interview teams.